PhD in Quality Assurance (QA): Degree Program Overview

-The U.S. Bureau of Labor Statistics (BLS) classifies quality assurance managers in the category for industrial production managers, and nine percent growth is expected for these professionals from 2010-2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) classifies quality assurance managers in the category for industrial production managers, and a two percent decline in employment opportunities is expected from 2012-2022 (www.bls.gov).
 This slower-than-average growth is due to the automation of manufacturing processes and foreign competition.
-Payscale.com reported in November 2013 that quality assurance managers made between $42,725 and $113,929 annually.
-The median salary was $71,686.
+Payscale.com reported in July 2014 that quality assurance managers made between $41,992 and $110,596 annually.
+The median salary was $69,916.

 Organizations such as the American Society for Quality offer various types of certification in the quality assurance field.
 These include the designations of Certified Biomedical Auditor (CBA), Quality Inspector (CQI), Reliability Engineer (CRE) and several others.
 Individuals must have professional experience and pass an examination before they can gain credentials in any one aspect of the field.